cogcompneuro/docs/docs/2025/Proceedings/Senior area chair (SAC) guidelines.md

 | Meta-Review Period | ACs write meta-reviews.
 SACs & ACs discuss reviews and meta-reviews. | [meta-review-period] |
 | Final Decisions | SACs and TPC finalize acceptances and rejections.
 SACs (based on AC input) assign paper denominations (talks) | [final-decisions-period] |
 | Paper decisions released | (Note that for papers that are not accepted authors will be invited to submit a Extended Abstract, details TBD). | [proceedings-decisions] |

-### Openreview & OpenReview Console

-- The SAC console provides an overview of all papers assigned to your ACs

-- Use the console to track review progress, deadlines, and discussion status

-- The console allows you to filter papers by status (e.g., “Missing Reviews,” “Ready for Decision”)

-- By posting comments you can contact Area Chairs or even reviewers (this is primarily the job of the area chair).

-- If you want to contact an area chair, this is either all area chairs (via area chair status and then message) or for a specific submission.

-- If you want to contact a specific area chair (and therefore, for a specific submission) go to submission status, select the submission to which the AC is connected and press Message (see the image below).

 ### Review Stage